-The Council has a wide range of powers, but is limited by the annual precept (currently £30,000 for FY 2017-2018) as to what can be undertaken.
-The priorities for action will be guided by the Councillors who set the tasks and objectives of the Council and projects like the Neighbourhood Plan that was adopted in July 2017.
+The Council has a wide range of powers, but is limited by the annual precept (currently £31,750 for FY 2018-2019) as to what can be undertaken.
+The priorities for action will be guided by the Councillors who set the tasks and objectives of the Council and projects like the Neighbourhood Development Plan (NDP) that was adopted in July 2017.

 Although planning applications are determined by Harrogate Borough Council

 , the views of the Parish Council have to be sought and taken into account.

 Parish councils make all kinds of decisions on issues that affect the local community.
 Probably the most common topics that parish councils get involved with are planning matters as statutory consultees, highways, traffic, parking, crime prevention, managing open spaces and campaigning for and delivering better services and facilities.